MonaSolutions/MonaServer/doc/contacts.rst

 Professional Support
 *******************************************

 We are currently working on our support agreement document, so please contact jammetthomas@gmail.com if you are interested.
-The expected contract :
+The expected contract is :

 +------------------------------+--------------------------------+